saxenatanya/CodeWarsKata/README.md

-#CODE WARS KATA
+# CODE WARS KATA

-I will complete a kata everyday and will post the approach that i took here in this repo.
-This is the start of my journey.
+My solutions to codewars, will post the approach that i took to solve the problems in this repo.